Pennsylvania workers’ compensation insurance

 Workers' compensation would pay your medical expenses, and also supply partial lost wages for the time you were unable to work.

-How much does workers' compensation coverage cost in Pennsylvania?
+How much does workers' compensation insurance cost in Pennsylvania?

-Estimated employer rates for workers’ compensation in Pennsylvania are $1.26 per $100 in covered payroll.
+Estimated employer costs for workers’ compensation in Pennsylvania are $1.11 per $100 of covered wages [PDF].

 Workers' compensation covers the cost of medical care for workplace injuries and occupational diseases.
 It also provides partial wage replacement while the employee is unable to work.